 If we go out to the end of mid-reef or Granite Point we can potentially get down to 100', but most of the time we'll be above 50'.

 Guided diving at Point Lobos is limited to one dive team a day.
 During summer months, guided dives are limited to weekdays, due to limited parking.
 This uses a different process to make reservations than the website used for recreational dive teams, so don't make your own reservation.
 I'll also need to confirm with State Parks that the date is available, so it's best to plan trips to Point Lobos at least 3 weeks ahead of time.

-Professional guides must have a State Parks Vendor Permit (I do).
+Professional guides must have a State Parks Vendor Permit and pay event fees (I do, which is why guided dives at Point Lobos cost more than at other sites).
 The park rangers know all the guides, so it's risky to pay a guide under the table.

 I also enjoy diving here for fun, and I may be able to join an experienced diver or group if you have an extra spot and are looking for a last-minute buddy.
 In this case I can't accept compensation to offset the expense of driving down and tank fills.
 If I'm diving for fun, I'll be bringing my big camera, and planning two 60+ minute dives.
 Bonus points if we carpool from the Bay Area.

 Monastery Beach is an exposed northwest-facing beach with a steeper slope down into the water.
 It's often not diveable due to waves, but when it is, it's got some of the best visibility in the area.
 South Monastery has a kelp forest and shale going down to the sand, and is a great place to see abalone.
 North Monastery is more exposed rock going down all the way into the mile-deep underwater Monterey Canyon (we will not go that deep).
 I teach the Deep Diving specialty here.
 This is a more advanced dive, due to the slope of the beach and potentially deep dives.
 It's also one you want to dive the first time with an experienced guide.